“Coming together is a beginning; keeping together is progress; working together is success.”

 President & Chief Executive Officer

 Mary M. Barnes is one of the founding members of Alzheimer’s Community Care.
 She has been the organization’s leader since its inception in 1996 and continues to serve as the President and Chief Executive Officer.
 Mary has worked in the field of gerontology for her entire career, with her life dedicated to advocating for patients and caregivers coping with a neurocognitive disorder.
 Her mission is to ensure the well-being of all who have been affected by Alzheimer’s disease, while preserving their dignity and quality of life, ensuring their safety and security throughout the duration of the disease process, and implementing and leading an innovative model of care that provides services and resources that are accessible, affordable, individualized, and within a community-based environment.
-She serves on the Florida Special Needs Shelter Interagency Committee, the statewide Humana Advisory Council, the Florida Silver Alert Support Committee, and presently she chairs the Florida Lost on Foot Silver Alert Task Force.
+She presently serves on the USF Health Byrd Alzheimer’s Institute Advisory Council, the statewide Humana Advisory Council, and the Palm Beach County Elder Abuse Task Force.
+In the past, Mary chaired the Florida Silver Alert Statewide Task Force which resulted in the Florida Silver Alert program that presently saves lives every day and was also a member of the Florida Special Needs Shelter Interagency Committee.

 Vice President of Education & Quality Assurance

 Karen Gilbert is a Registered Nurse and has worked in health care administration in Palm Beach County for over 35 years.
-For the past six years, Karen has worked with patients experiencing various stages of Alzheimer’s Disease and related neurocognitive disorders.
+For the past nine years, Karen has worked with patients experiencing various stages of Alzheimer’s Disease and related neurocognitive disorders.
 In working with these patients and their families, Karen has promoted highly individualized care planning methods to maintain and optimize patients’ abilities, coach and support caregivers and improve quality of life for those affected by these diseases.
-Karen holds Certification in Alzheimer’s disease training, and is recognized as a Certified Dementia Practitioner by the National Council of Certified Dementia Practitioners.
+Karen holds Certification in Alzheimer’s disease training from the Florida Department of Elder Affairs as well as designation as a Certified Dementia Practitioner from the National Council of Certified Dementia Practitioners.
 Karen presents educational programs for health care professionals, law enforcement and first responders, community groups, as well as area medical, nursing, social work and health administration students.
-Karen received her undergraduate degree from the State University of New York, Downstate Medical Center, and holds a Master of Science Degree in Health and Human Services from Nova Southeastern University in Fort Lauderdale.
+Karen was recognized with the 2017 Palm Beach County Medical Society Hero in Medicine Award for Education.
+Karen serves on the School of Nursing Advisory Boards of Palm Beach Atlantic University, Keiser University, and Palm Beach State College.
+Karen earned the Doctor of Nursing Practice (DNP) degree at Palm Beach Atlantic University.
+Karen received her Bachelor of Science degree from the State University of New York, Downstate Medical Center, and holds a Master of Science degree in Health and Human Services from Nova Southeastern University in Fort Lauderdale.

 Malaika C. Barlow